Where To Spend And Save Money On Golf Gear

 Shoes

 The next area to save is golf shoes.
 You can get some excellent models for $120 or so, in fact we recently created a guide on the best golf shoes for under $100, whilst the top of the range models often come with an RRP of closer to $200.
-Admittedly you are paying for quality, durability and styling but overall Joel and Dan think shoes is an area you can save without sacrificing too much comfort or performance.
+Admittedly you are paying for quality, durability and styling but overall shoes are an area you can save without sacrificing too much comfort or performance.
 If you do decide to save this does not mean you have to go for a lesser name brand either as FootJoy, Under Armour, Ecco, Adidas and so on, all offer shoes at less expensive price points.

 Carts